- Miami Heat Head Coach Erik Spoelstra cemented his legacy by coaching the Heat to back-to-back NBA championships.

-- Known for his game preparation and superb attention to detail with a strong reputation as a teacher
+- Spoelstra is known around the league for his game preparation and superb attention to detail with a strong reputation as a teacher.
+Additionally, Spoelstra helped design and integrate a proprietary statistical database and scouting software for the Heat.

-- First Asian/Filipino-American head coach in any of the major North American sports leagues
+- Spoelstra is the first Asian/Filipino-American head coach in any of the major North American sports leagues.

 In 2013, Miami Heat Head Coach Erik Spoelstra cemented his legacy by coaching the Heat to back-to-back NBA championships.
 Initially Spoelstra began his career with the Miami Heat in 1995 as the Video Coordinator for then Head Coach, Pat Riley.
 After being mentored by the Hall of Famer and growing within the organization, he was elevated to his current position in 2008 when Pat Riley stepped down as Head Coach to become team President.